sethbilliau/mlb-spring-training/README.md

 - Analyzing umpires

 # 3/14 Meeting
 Daniel put together some analysis in minor-league-analysis.ipynb.
+Daniel found a great resource on the data dictionary of statcast data: https://github.com/armstjc/milb-data-repository/blob/main/pbp/pbp_guide.md

 Seth has been doing some manual things.